SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 <img src="/guides/users-guide/Cockpit/Cockpit_AddWidget" name="Add widget" style="width:100%;"/>

 In the upcoming dialog select a widget type from the dropdown list.
 Depending on the widget type selected, additional fields and checkboxes will be displayed to be filled in or selected.
-For details on the widgets refer to [Widget Package](#widget).
+For details on the widgets refer to [Widget Collection](#widget).

 Click **Customize widget style** to customize the content and header style for the widget individually, similar to specifying the general layout in the dashboard editor.

-Cklick **Save** to add the widget to the dashboard.
+Click **Save** to add the widget to the dashboard.

 ### Modifying widgets on a dashboard